Science Museum, london

-Traditional and interactive galleries located across seven floors of the museum investigate and celebrate film, photography, television, animation and new media.
-The museum houses three cinemas, including the UK’s first IMAX theatre, and offers an impressive film programme that ranges from cult classics to contemporary arthouse.
+Traditional and interactive galleries located across eight floors of the museum investigate and celebrate photography, television, animation, videogames and the internet.
+The museum is home to three cinemas, including Europe’s first IMAX screen and the world’s only public Cinerama screen outside the USA.

-From its home on the site of the world’s oldest surviving passenger railway station, the Museum of Science and Industry tells the story of Manchester’s scientific and industrial past, present and future.
+From its home on the site of the world’s oldest surviving passenger railway station, the Science and Industry Museum tells the story of Manchester’s scientific and industrial past, present and future.